Sexual Misconduct: Dean's Panel Guidelines

-- Prior to the start of the Panel’s formal proceedings (the “hearing”), the Complainant and Respondent will have separate meetings with the Panel Chair and another Panel member to discuss the Dean’s Panel process.
+- Prior to the start of the Panel's formal proceedings (the "hearing"), the confronting and confronted parties will have separate meetings with the Panel Chair and another Panel member to discuss the Dean’s Panel process.
 Each party will be consulted for availability, but the scheduling of the Panel is ultimately at the discretion of the Panel Chair.
 The College strives to achieve prompt resolution of all such complaints and, therefore, cannot acquiesce to all scheduling requests.

 - At their meetings, the confronted and confronting parties will each be permitted to review the statement made by the other party as part of the investigation, and requested to provide a written response delivered to the Panel Chair at least 48 hours before the Panel proceedings begin.
 These responses will be available to the confronted and confronting parties 24 hours prior to the proceedings, and shared with the Panel members.

 - Should a confronted party fail to appear before the Panel, the Panel may proceed in her/his absence, and s/he will be bound by any resolutions determined by the Panel.
 He or she will not be permitted to call witnesses, have access to their testimony, participate in developing resolutions, or appeal the Panel’s decision.